NixOS/nix-pills/pills/04-basics-of-language.md

     nix-repl> if a > b then "yes" else "no"
     "no"

-You can\'t have only the `then` branch, you must specify also the `else` branch, because an expression must have a value in all cases.
+You can't have only the `then` branch, you must specify also the `else` branch, because an expression must have a value in all cases.

 ## Let expressions